-We design operating and capital budgets to control operating costs and optimize capital expenditures, particularly for our regulated utility operations.
+We design operating and capital budgets to control operating costs and to direct capital expenditures to choices that support immediate and long-term strategies, particularly for our regulated utility operations.
 In addition to operating expenses, we have continuing commitments for capital expenditures for construction, improvement and maintenance of utility facilities.

 Over time, our operating cash flows usually do not fully support the amount required for utility capital expenditures.
-As such, from time to time, we need to access capital markets in order to fund these needs as well as fund maturing debt.
+As such, from time to time, we need to access long-term capital markets in order to fund these needs as well as fund maturing debt.
 See further discussion at "Capital Resources."

-We periodically file for rate adjustments for recovery of operating costs and capital investments to provide the opportunity to move our earned returns closer to those allowed by regulators.
+We periodically file for rate adjustments for recovery of operating costs and capital investments to provide the opportunity to improve our earned returns as allowed by regulators.
 See further details in the section "Avista Utilities - Regulatory Matters."